tigerbeetle/viewstamped-replication-made-famous/README.md

 A correctness bug is a bug in this specific implementation that **causes the consistency guarantee of strict serializability to be violated or results in data loss**, and that could have been averted had the protocol been correctly implemented.

-* The **combined hardware failure across a majority of servers is explicitly out of scope** for a correctness bug, even though this might result in data loss, because the protocol is expressly designed to tolerate only a minority of server failures.
+* The **combined hardware failure across a majority of servers is explicitly out of scope** for a correctness bug, even though this might result in data loss, because the protocol is expressly designed to tolerate only a minority of server failures in the majority quorum sense (or less than the replication quorum in the Flexible Paxos sense).
 * Any *potential* correctness bug that is nevertheless detected by TigerBeetle through **an assertion that results only in a crash is explicitly out of scope** for a correctness bug, and may be considered as a liveness bug only.
 * Anything that does not violate strict serializability or does not ultimately result in data loss is explicitly out of scope for a correctness bug.